 The topic for this weeks Friday Seminar Series will be anatomy.
 All faculty members and students are invited to attend.

-Dr. Spocter indicated he has no financial relationships to disclose relevant to the content of this CME activity.
+Dr. Pizzimenti indicated no relevant financial relationships to disclose relevant to the content of this CME activity.

 AOA: Des Moines University and the AOA Council on Continuing Medical Education approve this program for a maximum of 1.0 hour of AOA Category 2-A CME credits.